-For the first time, the manufacturer also launched a more premium version of a Galaxy S phone.
+The manufacturer launched a more premium version of a Galaxy S phone for the first time.
 The Samsung Galaxy S6 Edge was basically the same phone but slightly bigger and with curved glass on the sides.
-Despite the device not really offering much else over the normal model, the Edge variant cost $100 more for a total of $749, or ~$888 in 2022 dollars.
-Not content to stop there, Samsung eventually launched a Galaxy S6 Edge Plus for $799 (~$948 today).
+Despite the device not really offering much else over the standard model, the Edge variant cost $100 more for a total of $749, or ~$938 in 2023 dollars.
+Not content to stop there, Samsung eventually launched a Galaxy S6 Edge Plus for $799 (~$1,070 today).

-You should also note that, due to low sales, Samsung dropped the entry price of the Galaxy S6 to $579 not long after it launched.
+You should also note that, due to low sales, Samsung dropped the entry price of the Galaxy S6 to $579 shortly after it launched.
 This was the first time that had happened in the middle of a Galaxy S phone’s lifecycle.
 It wouldn’t be the last.

 Samsung Galaxy S7 series prices: $669 & $769